Jose Cruz Jr.

 He is the son of Jose Cruz, nephew of Tommy Cruz and Hector Cruz, brother of Jose E. Cruz, more commonly known as "Enrique", and Cousin of Cirilo Cruz and Alberto Cruz.
 His nickname "Cheito" (little Cheo) presumably comes from being the son of Jose, whose nickname was "Cheo".
 His son Trei Cruz was drafted by the Detroit Tigers in the 3rd round of the 2020 amateur draft.
 Another son, Anthony Cruz, played at Rice University alongside Trei.

 He set 15 records while at Rice University and was a three-time All-American.
 While in high school, he led his team to a #1 national ranking in 1992.
+He was on Team USA's roster for the 1994 Baseball World Cup but did not get into a game.
 He was the Seattle Mariners Minor League Player of the Year in 1996.

 Cruz was traded away by the Mariners, who were in dire need of bullpen help, to the Toronto Blue Jays on July 31, 1997.
 The deal was criticized by M's fans at the time, as Cruz was seen as the left fielder of the future and had just secured the everyday job, but the Mariners received Paul Spoljaric and Mike Timlin in return.
 For the Blue Jays, he set a team record with homers in six consecutive games in 2001, a record which held until shattered by Kendrys Morales in 2018.